craigtaub/snapandcompare/README.md

 ## Known Issues:
 - If there are many images on the page the snapshot might not have downloaded all the images in time, you might be required to run the tool twice in order to get a proper comparison.
 -- Be sure to get the best quality Master images you can.
-- Doesn't execute any Javascript (alert() in page and it is not shown).
+- Doesn't execute any Javascript (alert in page and it is not shown).
+- Accuracy of FAIL, is it always a failure?
+-- If everything is a failure it will end up being ignored.